Pacuwu/Signal-Simulator-Demo-Mode/README.md

 English:

-Magisk module that simulates signal and network by taking advantage of the Android demo mode that is randomized every 30 seconds
+Magisk module that simulates signal and network by taking advantage of the Android demo mode that is randomized every random time

 NOTICE: THIS MODULE DOES NOT PROVIDE A REAL NETWORK OR SIGNAL; IT TAKES ADVANTAGE OF ANDROID'S DEMO MODE.

 If you want to change the randomization time, extract the module and open service.sh.
-In the last lines, change sleep 30 to the number of seconds you want, e.g., 15.
+In the last lines, change "sleep $((25 + RANDOM % 15" to the number of seconds you want, e.g., 30.

 Spanish: